Michael Corleone: The Godfather Part III

-The Godfather Part III is set in 1979 and 1980.
+The Godfather Part III is set from 1978-1980.
 Michael has moved back to New York, abandoned the Nevada estate, and taken great strides to remove the family from crime.

 He turns over his New York criminal interests to longtime enforcer Joey Zasa (Joe Mantegna).
-Ridden with guilt over his ruthless rise to power, particularly his order to eliminate Fredo, Michael uses his expanding wealth in an attempt to rehabilitate his reputation through numerous acts of charity, administered by a foundation named after his father.
+Ridden with guilt over his ruthless rise to power, particularly his order to kill Fredo, Michael uses his great wealth to rehabilitate his reputation through numerous acts of charity, administered by a foundation named after his father.

 A decade earlier, he had given custody of his two children to Kay, who has since remarried.
 He sells his gambling interests to other Mafia families and reorganizes his vast legitimate business holdings as the "Corleone Group".

 The Holy See has named him a Commander of the Order of Saint Sebastian for his charitable works and large donations to Catholic institutions.

 At the ceremony, Michael and Kay have an uneasy reunion after nine years.
 Kay supports their son Anthony's (Franc D'Ambrosio) ambition to reject the "family business" and become an opera singer, and tells Michael that both she and Anthony know the truth about Fredo's death.
 Michael had previously wanted Anthony to either finish law school or join the family business, but now consents to Anthony going his own way.

-Michael's new connection to the Church provides an opportunity to take over the large property company, Immobiliare.
-He is already its largest shareholder, and offers to buy the Vatican's 25 percent share, which will give him controlling interest.
+Michael's new connection to the Church provides an opportunity to take over the large property company Immobiliare.
+He is already its largest shareholder, and offers to buy the Vatican's 25 percent share, which will give him a controlling interest.
 He also takes in Sonny's illegitimate son Vincent Mancini (Andy Garcia), a soldier in Zasa's crew, as his protégé.
-Vincent is the son of Sonny Corleone and Lucy Mancini, conceived during the wedding reception which serves as the opening sequence of The Godfather.

-In a private meeting during Michael's reception following his acceptance of the St. Sebastian medal, Vincent accuses Zasa of working against Michael's interests.

-Michael attempts to defuse the conflict, but Vincent attacks Zasa directly, biting off part of his ear.

-Michael recognizes that Vincent has inherited Sonny's fiery temper and fears Vincent will suffer his father's fate, making crucial misjudgments fueled by anger.

-Michael's sister Connie Corleone, who has abandoned her jet-setting socialite lifestyle to live with Michael, now urges him to accept Vincent in Family operations and support him in conflicts against Zasa.
+Nevertheless, Michael is distressed by Vincent's fiery temper, and disapproves of his romance with Michael's daughter Mary (Sofia Coppola).